programutox/chromium-extensions-downloader/README.md

 I just have to type : `./ced 121.0.6167.184 https://chromewebstore.google.com/detail/wii-shop-channel-music/camjnljbmplngaalikoefoibonimfhkd`

-Pasting the link will download the crx file and, when it's done, ask you if you want to install the extension.
+Pasting the link will download the crx file and, when it's done, your browser will ask you if you want to install the extension.

 ## One downside